 Maine Fall Foliage Drive

 Dover-Foxcroft is just minutes south of Peaks-Kenny State Park, on the shores of Sebec Lake.
 The drive is absolutely lovely, the park offers miles of hiking trails, and Dover-Foxcroft’s historic downtown is a fantastic little slice of Americana.

 Searsport Fling into Fall

 What’s autumn without a fun fall festival to attend?
 Maine is home to plenty of them, including right here in our hometown of Searsport!

-The Pour Farm is a 3-barrel nano-brewery nestled in the woods off Seven Tree Pond at 56 Crawfordsburn Lane in Union, ME.
+The Pour Farm is a 3-barrel nano-brewery nestled in the woods off Seven Tree Pond at 56 Crawfordsburn Lane in Union, Maine.
 The brewery has been producing small-batch beers using locally sourced ingredients since 2018.
 Stop by and enjoy a taste or two by the fire pit.
-Bar snacks and often a food truck are also available.
+Bar snacks and often a food truck is also available.

-Union, ME is about 45 minutes drive from Captain Nickels Inn and a great place for kayaking or canoeing.
+Union, ME is about a 45 minute drive from Captain Nickels Inn and a great place for kayaking or canoeing.
 The town is also home to wineries, a distillery, museums, and a popular, summertime farmers market (Fridays in the summer).

-Nearby Belfast, ME is another good place to stop for fine food and drink – along with shopping, galleries, and lots more.
-It’s also less than 15 minutes drive from the inn.
+Nearby Belfast, Maine is another good place to stop for fine food and drink – along with shopping, galleries, and lots more.
+It’s also less than a15 minute drive from the inn.